marano/blog/_posts/2014-05-06-n-plus-1queries.markdown

 The topic is N + 1 Queries.

-The N + 1 queries occur when we have associations.
+The n + 1 queries occur when we have associations.
 For example:

 {% highlight ruby linenos %}
 #model